kfatehi/cucumber-blanket/README.md

 I have both of these in my `features/support/hooks.rb` file.
 As far as doing something useful with the coverage data, that's left up to the user, another gem, or maybe blanket.js itself from Node.js.

+## Other Features

+You can use `Cucumber::Blanket.percent` to get a float value of coverage of known lines of code.

 ## Contributing

 1. Fork it